Haryaksh1/Support-Vector-Regression-with-Gaussian-Kernel/README.md

 ## Usage
 Clone the repository and place the dataset CSV in the root directory.

+## License
+This project is proprietary material developed as a Course Assignment.
+All rights reserved.

 Run the provided MATLAB code to reproduce the results and visualizations.

 Review the presentation PDF for a detailed explanation of the methodology and findings.